cppservergit/apiserver/README.md

 API-Server++ was designed to be run as a container on Kubernetes, with a stateless security/session model based on JSON web token (good for scalability), and built-in observability features for Grafana stack, but it can be run as a regular program on a terminal or as a SystemD Linux service, on production it will run behind an Ingress or Load Balancer providing TLS and Layer-7 protection.

-It does use the native PostgreSQL client C API `libpq` for maximum speed, as well as `libcurl` for secure email and openssl v3 for JWT signatures.
+It uses the native PostgreSQL client C API `libpq` for maximum speed, as well as `libcurl` for secure email and openssl v3 for JWT signatures.
 It expects a JSON response from queries returning data, which is very easy to do using PostgreSQL functions.

 ![webapi helloworld](https://github.com/cppservergit/apiserver/assets/126841556/40fcc7fb-533e-429e-aea0-d87923f58a01)